Sagyam/benchmarks/hello-world/README.md

-# Hello world benchmark
+# System Call Count

 ## Description
-I worte a simple hello world program in different languages and measured various metrics.
+I worte a simple hello world program in different languages and count the number of system calls made by each program.
-I ran the bencmarks across different version and implementations of the languages to see how they compare.

 ## Language
 - C